anuj672/anuj672/README.md

 # Hi there, I'm Anuj! 👋

 I'm passionate about automation,technology and coding.
 I am currently a graduate student at NCSU where I am focusing on the aspects of security and cloud when building applications.
-I enjoy crafting solutions and exploring new tech horizons.

 ## 🌟 What I Do

 - 🚀 DevOps and Automation